Print | Close

 SECONDARY OBJECTIVES:

+I. To compare the rate of symptomatic local progression between the treatment arms.

 II.
-To compare the rate of symptomatic local progression between the treatment arms.

-III.
 To compare progression-free survival (PFS) between the two treatment arms.

 QUALITY OF LIFE OBJECTIVE:

-I. To compare between arms patient-reported urinary function and urinary bother over time (after initiation of SST at 6 months, 1, 2, and 3 years) using the Expanded Prostate Cancer Index Composite (EPIC) and patient-reported pain and physical functioning using the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire (EORTC QLQ-C30) between patients receiving standard systemic therapy and those receiving systemic therapy and definitive management of the primary prostate cancer.
+I. To compare between arms patient-reported urinary function and urinary bother over time (after initiation of SST at 6 months, 1, 2, and 3 years) using the Expanded Prostate Cancer Index Composite (EPIC) and patient-reported pain and physical functioning using the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire (EORTC QLQ-C30) between participants receiving standard systemic therapy and those receiving systemic therapy and definitive management of the primary prostate cancer.

 OTHER OBJECTIVE: